SPARK Innovation Competition

 How does it work?

 Working in groups, students will be provided problem statements and given just under 24 hours to come up with a solution.
-Guided by subject matter experts from Drexel, Villanova, Temple, OBG and industry partners, the student teams ideate, develop solutions, and finally pitch their solutions in front of a panel of academic and private sector judges.
-Students from both universities will be selected through an application process and matched to one of 4-6 multi-disciplinary teams that can bring a range of expertise to a problem.
+Guided by subject matter experts from participating universities, OBG and industry partners, the student teams ideate, develop solutions, and finally pitch their solutions in front of a panel of academic and private sector judges.
+Students will be selected through an application process and matched to a multi-disciplinary team that can bring a range of expertise to a problem.
 Problem statements will focus on solutions that address needs arising from the energy, environmental and water sectors.

 Welcome and Kick-off (Thursday, Nov.
-9 - Temple University)
+8 - Villanova University)

 At the evening kick-off students gather, divide into their assigned teams and are given their problem statements.
 Students, representatives from OBG and other subject matter experts meet each other and receive details about the competition.

 Competition Day (Friday, Nov.
-10 - Temple University)
+9 - Villanova University)

 This is the time to roll up your sleeves and get to work.
 Teams break into groups to brainstorm their problem statements.
 Subject matter experts are on hand to guide and mentor the teams as they work through their ideas.
 Food will be provided throughout the day.